Sergi0Martin/BarberScheduler/README.md

 # BarberScheduler
- This is a experimental solution for schedule appointments on Barbers.
+ This is a experimental solution.

 ### Libraries used in this repository:
 - MediatR